nextgis/docs_ngweb/source/mapstyles.rst

 Tile cache
 ------------

 Caching provides faster rendering of Web Map layers.
+It can be enabled for `vector <https://docs.nextgis.com/docs_ngweb/source/mapstyles.html>`_ and `raster layer styles <https://docs.nextgis.com/docs_ngweb/source/layers.html#ngw-process-create-raster-style>`_ as well as for `WMS <https://docs.nextgis.com/docs_ngweb/source/layers.html#wms-layer>`_ and `TMS <https://docs.nextgis.com/docs_ngweb/source/layers.html#tms>`_ layers.

+To enable caching go to the Tile cache tab of the resource and check "Enabled".

-The **tile cache** settings tab while creating styles consists of the following settings (см. :numref:`tile_cache_settings`):
+In the **tile cache** settings you can also configure the following parameters (see :numref:`tile_cache_settings`):

 * *Enabled* checkbox;
 * *Allow using tiles in non-tile requests* checkbox - the requested image (not a tile) will be prepared from previously cached tiles (if available);